josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Similarly: it doesn't really matter _how many_ PRs you're opening or merging, if you're not taking into account the _quality_ of the code they contain—as any Open Source maintainer will tell you.
 There have probably never been more PRs opened, and yet, the average quality has likely never been lower.

-I think it's fair to say LLM-produced code is _not_ always as good as human code, for a few reasons.
+I think it's fair to say LLM-produced code is _not_ always as good as human code, for a few reasons:

+- For one: the studies above confirm it; they overwhelmingly point to a reduction in the quality and reliability of the code LLMs generate, relative to human control groups.
+Maybe that changes in the future, but it seems to be the truth for now, at least.<footnote>I have yet to encounter anyone who says LLM code is as good as human code, *and who also* reads all the code their LLM produces.
+Seems like mostly the people who believe it are taking it on faith.</footnote>

-For one: LLMs were trained on average code, and generally have average outputs.
+- For another: LLMs were trained on average code, and thus generally have average outputs.

-For another: LLM output is non-deterministic, and while that may not matter in many cases, it means any given implementation may be different every time.
+- For a third: LLM output is non-deterministic, and while that may not matter in many cases, it means any given implementation may be different every time.
 You either believe all implementations are essentially equal (which seems unreasonable), or you believe that matters.

-For a third: the studies above confirm it; they overwhelmingly point to a reduction in the quality and reliability of the code LLMs generate, relative to human control groups.

-But mostly: a human will inevitably have a more comprehensive understanding of the organization, the team, the problem space, the history, the users, and so on.
+- But mostly: a human will inevitably have a more comprehensive understanding of the organization, the team, the problem space, the history, the users, and so on.
 An LLM's context window is only so wide, and it's unlikely to reliably account for all of those things that may exist entirely _outside_ the codebase and in the real world.
 Best-case: a human will need to actively provide all that context, and that's not a scalable approach.

 At this point, LLM enthusiasts usually say something like "but humans make mistakes, too!" or "human code isn't perfect, either!"